Student Technology Resources

 What makes a good password?
 A long password is a strong password.
 We recommend you use a passphrase rather than a short collection of strange characters.
 You can use a short quote, a song lyric, or even just a random collection of words from the dictionary.
 Choose a phrase that others won’t guess you would use.
 Loyola’s system requires that you use between eight and 20 characters, a number, a symbol, and at least one of each letter case, so make sure your passphrase meets these criteria.
 An example might be MaryHad2LittleLambs!

 Password changes.
 If you run into issues with your password, you can always unlock your account or reset your password at luc.edu/password.
-When it is time to change, every 180 days, remember that you cannot reuse any of your last 10 passwords, and we suggest you do not just change the number – get creative with a new phrase.
-You will also need to update the password on any devices you use with your Loyola accounts (for example, browsers, email, or Wi-Fi on your work computer, work laptop, personal laptop, mobile phone or tablet, or home computer) to avoid being locked out by submitting your outdated password.
+When you reset your password, you will need to update the password on any devices you use with your Loyola account. (for example, browsers, email, or Wi-Fi on your on campus computer, mobile phone or tablet) to avoid being locked out by submitting your outdated password.
+On July 1st, 2021, the complexity of passwords changed in preparation for a January 1st, 2022 security change.
+After this date, all general use passwords that meet the required complexity will be set to never expire.

 MFA.
 Loyola has implemented security measures to protect your personal information, your intellectual property, and LUC's data.
 MFA protects you even if your Loyola password becomes compromised.
 Using MFA means that users will download the Microsoft Authenticator application on your phone, or get a phone call or a text to securely sign-in to online resources.
 Your Loyola UVID and password plus one of the authentication methods is used to verify your identity and protect the community from data breaches.
 MFA Overview